achilleas-k/cns-2020/slides.md

 Note:

-- How a social sciences laboratory life can be a very fruitful context for tool R&D regarding webmining
+- How social sciences laboratory life can be a very fruitful context for tool R&D regarding webmining
 - How to create performant & effective webmining tools that anyone can use (multithreading, parallelism, JS execution, complex spiders etc.)
 - How to re-localize data collection: researchers should be able to conduct their own collections without being dependent on external servers or resources
 - How to teach researchers the necessary skills: HTML, the DOM, CSS selection etc.